jmnicholas/example/README.md

 # example
-respository for git training course 13 May 2020
+Created for git training course on 13 May 2020

 This project was created to learn how to share code and only contains simple markdown files.